nlhans/qt-baremetal/README.md

 This reposistory is an example Qt Creator for use with ARM Cortex m-devices.
 This readme will describe a tutorial to set this all up.
-The main reason for creating this reposistory is to answer [http://electronics.stackexchange.com/questions/212018/creating-a-qt-project-for-an-arm-stm32-microcontroller/212077#212077](this question thoroughly on StackExchange Electronics)
+The main reason for creating this reposistory is to answer [this question thoroughly on StackExchange Electronics](http://electronics.stackexchange.com/questions/212018/creating-a-qt-project-for-an-arm-stm32-microcontroller/212077#212077)

 Requisites: